Vichy France: Collaboration with Nazi Germany

 Vichy is often described as a German puppet state, although it has also been argued it had an agenda of its own.
+Such historians as Norman Davies (Europe at War 1939–1945: No Simple Victory) claim that it is incorrect to call the Vichy regime a puppet state: according to Davies, it was "formed by French politicians and by French choices."
+Richard Vinen says that the conclusion of the research by Robert Paxton is that Vichy was not a German puppet state, "but rather an autonomous government, doing things partly in parallel with German actions, but which it's not required to do."
+As summarized by Sarah Fishman, "historiography of the Vichy regime has shown that Vichy was neither a 'puppet' regime whose policies were imposed by Germany, nor a caretaker regime, nor was it monolithic."

 Historians distinguish between state collaboration followed by the Vichy regime, and "collaborationists", who were private French citizens eager to collaborate with Germany and who pushed towards a radicalisation of the regime.
 Pétainistes, on the other hand, were direct supporters of Marshal Pétain rather than of Germany (although they accepted Pétain's state collaboration).
 State collaboration was sealed by the Montoire (Loir-et-Cher) interview in Hitler's train on 24 October 1940, during which Pétain and Hitler shook hands and agreed on co-operation between the two states.
 Organized by Pierre Laval, a strong proponent of collaboration, the interview and the handshake were photographed and exploited by Nazi propaganda to gain the support of the civilian population.
 On 30 October 1940, Pétain made state collaboration official, declaring on the radio: "I enter today on the path of collaboration."
 On 22 June 1942, Laval declared that he was "hoping for the victory of Germany".
-The sincere desire to collaborate did not stop the Vichy government from organising the arrest and even sometimes the execution of German spies entering the Vichy zone.
+The sincere desire to collaborate did not stop the Vichy government from organizing the arrest and even sometimes the execution of German spies entering the Vichy zone.

 The composition and policies of the Vichy cabinet were mixed.
 Many Vichy officials, such as Pétain, were reactionaries who felt that France's unfortunate fate was a result of its republican character and the actions of its left-wing governments of the 1930s, in particular of the Popular Front (1936–1938) led by Léon Blum.
 Charles Maurras, a monarchist writer and founder of the Action Française movement, judged that Pétain's accession to power was, in that respect, a "divine surprise", and many people of his persuasion believed it preferable to have an authoritarian government similar to that of Francisco Franco's Spain, even if under Germany's yoke, than to have a republican government.
 Others, like Joseph Darnand, were strong anti-Semites and overt Nazi sympathizers.
 A number of these joined the units of the Légion des Volontaires Français contre le Bolchévisme (Legion of French Volunteers Against Bolshevism) fighting on the Eastern Front, later becoming the SS Charlemagne Division.